MICA-MNI/BrainStat/docs/python/generated_tutorials/plot_tutorial_02_context.rst

 For histological decoding we use microstructural profile covariance gradients, as first shown by (Paquola et al, 2019, Plos Biology), computed from the BigBrain dataset.
-Firstly, lets download the MPC data, compute its gradients, and correlate the first two gradients with our t-statistic map.
+Firstly, lets download the MPC data, compute its gradients, and correlate the first gradient with our t-statistic map.

 ..
-GENERATED FROM PYTHON SOURCE LINES 124-144
+GENERATED FROM PYTHON SOURCE LINES 155-179

 .. code-block:: default

-    import pandas as pd

     from brainstat.context.histology import (
         compute_histology_gradients,